What Your Clutter is Trying to Tell You

 Rating: 4.5/5 ⭐

-Perfect for: Readers interested in the psychology of possessions, anyone who's failed at traditional organizing methods, people going through life transitions that stir up complicated feelings about their stuff.
+Perfect for: Readers interested in the psychology of possessions, anyone who's tried traditional organizing methods and ended up right back in the mess, people going through life transitions that stir up complicated feelings about their stuff.

 My Notes & Takeaways